Saurabh2798/AirBnb_directory_API/README.md

 Backend API for an application like AirBnb

 ## Usage
-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own - TODO - Add the config.env file after completion
+Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own

 ## Install Dependencies
 ```sh